 Performance-wise, the ASUS card comes with a significant factory OC with a boost clock of 1890 MHz.
 This takes the performance of the ASUS Strix RTX 3060 Ti quite a bit above the reference Founder’s Edition card.
 Moreover, ASUS has also included dual BIOS in the card which is a handy feature for overclockers.
 The card also features a vented backplate which allows some flow-through cooling to take place as well.

 The only drawback of the ASUS Strix RTX 3060 Ti is the price.
 The $499 price tag of the Strix card makes it a really difficult recommendation since that is, theoretically at least, the same price as a Founder’s Edition RTX 3070.
 It is up to the buyer to decide if the ASUS Strix RTX 3060 Ti offers enough Quality-of-life features to make it their preference over a faster overall GPU.
+It is quite simply the best overall RTX 3060 Ti graphics card.

 2. MSI Gaming X Trio RTX 3060 Ti